perkinsjr/jamesperkins_dev/posts/nextjs-faunadb-crash-course.md

 The newCustomer serverless function is going to take in the body of the request, which will contain our form data.
 It will then update the collection with the data, and return a 200 for a successful add and a 500 for anything else.

-Go ahead and create a new folder in your api directory called newCustomer and inside that folder create an index.js, below is the starter code that looks exactly the same as your previous one:
+Go ahead and create a new folder in your api directory called `newCustomer` and inside that folder create an  `index.js`, below is the starter code that looks exactly the same as your previous one:

 ```javascript
 const faunadb = require("faunadb");